 Susanna Daniels, CEO of Melanoma Focus, said:

 “About 9 in 10 melanoma skin cancer cases are preventable and it is vital that people take the warnings about the dangers of excessive sun exposure and the dangers of sunbed use seriously.
 Sunbeds can be incredibly dangerous and it’s concerning that their use is so popular in the UK.
-The best way to protect yourself from the dangers of sunbeds is to avoid them altogether and use high-factor sun protection, along with seeking shade and wearing a hat when in the sun.”
+The best way to protect yourself from the dangers of sunbeds is to avoid them altogether.
+And use high-factor sun protection, along with seeking shade and wearing a hat when in the sun.”

 Find out more about Melanoma Focus and the Know Your Skin campaign at https://www.melanomafocus.org.